NITCbase/nitcbase.github.io/docs/Design/Schema Layer.md

     /*
         Reset the searchIndex using RelCacheTable::resetSearhIndex()
-        Search the relation RELCAT(relId RELCAT_RELID,which is equal to 0) for attribute value attribute "RelName" = relNameAsAttribute using search() of Block Access Layer with OP = EQ
-        Let the return value of search be retVal
+        Search the relation RELCAT(relId RELCAT_RELID,which is equal to 0)
+        for attribute value attribute "RelName" = relNameAsAttribute using search() of Block Access Layer with OP = EQ Let the return value of search be retVal
-        Hint: retVal = BlockAccess::search(RELCAT_RELID, relCatSearchResultRecord, "RelName", relNameAsAttribute, EQ);
     */

-    // if retVal == SUCCESS (i.e relation with relation name as relName already exists)
+    // if retVal == SUCCESS (i.e relation with name as relName already exists)
     // return E_RELEXIST;

     // compare every pair of attributes of attrNames[] array
-    // if any attribute names have same string value, return E_DUPLICATEATTR (i.e 2 attributes have same value)
+    // if any attribute names have same string value,
+    //     return E_DUPLICATEATTR (i.e 2 attributes have same value)

-    // let Attribute relCatRecord[6] be the new record to be inserted into relation catalog corresponding to new relation)
+    /* relCatRecord is the new record corresponding to the new relation which will be inserted into relation catalog */ Attribute relCatRecord[RELCAT_NO_ATTRS];
     // fill relCatRecord fields as given below
     // offset RELCAT_REL_NAME_INDEX: relName
     // offset RELCAT_NO_ATTRIBUTES_INDEX: numOfAttributes